 Chronic/classic silicosis: The most common form, this type typically presents itself after 15-20 years of low-to-moderate exposure.
-Symptoms of chronic silicosis are generally mild and less noticeable, meaning diagnosis is often not made until the disease has progressed.
+Symptoms of chronic silicosis are generally mild and less noticeable.
+This means that often diagnosis does not come until the disease has progressed.

-Accelerated silicosis: As the name suggests, this type is more aggressive than chronic silicosis, presenting around five to 10 years post-exposure.
-This type of silicosis is generally caused by high levels of exposure.
+Accelerated silicosis: As the name suggests, this type is more aggressive than chronic silicosis.
+It presents itself around five to 10 years post-exposure.
+High levels of exposure generally causes this type of silicosis.

 Acute silicosis: The most aggressive of forms, acute silicosis typically presents itself within months to two years post-exposure to very high levels of RCS.

 Currently, there’s no cure for silicosis.
 Damage caused by RCS exposure is permanent and irreversible.
 However, there are treatments that may be used or prescribed to mediate symptoms and slow down progression.

 Options include using a bronchodilator or portable oxygen tanks.
 People may also enroll in a pulmonary rehabilitation program.
 Those afflicted should stop smoking, limit smoke exposure and live a healthy lifestyle.
 In extreme cases, people may qualify for a lung transplant.